TheCandidStartup/TheCandidStartup.github.io/_drafts/organizational-anti-pattern-product-managers.md

 Non-technical PMs have no understanding of how things work under the hood.
 In turn, they have no idea of what might be hard or easy to implement.
 They have no conception of whether what they're proposing is brilliant or bonkers.
 When you work with a non-technical PM you'll spend a lot of time responding to proposals for product features that make no sense technically.
 It's critical that you learn how to respond correctly.

 Typically, software architects and engineers are problem solvers.
 We like to find solutions.
-You will naturally find yourself responding, "Yes, we could do that but here's a long list of technical reasons why that isn't such a great idea".
+You will naturally find yourself responding, "Yes, we could do that but here's a long list of technical reasons why that isn't such a good idea".

 "Great!
 Let's do it", says the PM.